diegoarivera35/diegoarivera35/README.md

 🛠️ Industrial Designer & Code Enthusiast 💻

-👋 Hey there, I'm [Your Name]!
+👋 Hey there, I'm Diego Rivera Acosta!
 Welcome to my GitHub world where design meets code.

 🎨 As an industrial designer by trade, I bring a unique perspective to the world of programming.
 I thrive on the intersection of aesthetics and functionality, turning ideas into beautifully crafted digital experiences.